-MIX is a Portland, Oregon based group of artists dedicated to the creation of fiber art.
+MIX is an Oregon based group of artists dedicated to the creation of fiber art.
 Members of this group create bodies of work for exhibit venues and display.
 The group meets once a month to critique, challenge and encourage one another, while exploring the design principles of their craft and other art media.

 Members have used a wide range of techniques in their art including surface design (such as dyeing, printing, painting, screen printing, embroidery, etc.), piecing and appliqué (including fusing), quilting (machine and by hand), and several others.